fpgaprince/rtd/docs/source/fundamentals.rst

 The binary system is used because it lends itself rather well to the nature of digital system where only two states are recognized, on or off, Vdd or GND and 1 or 0.
 Furthermore, boolean algebra deals with logic operations/manipulation in which the values are only true or false or 1 or 0, again, two values/state.

 Just as in a decimal system, each digit location/place carries a weight.
 In this case, a power of 2.
+The binary system only uses two digts to represent a value (often times a decimal value)
+    0, 1

-A binary number can look like this, 0101, and it actually represents some decimal value.
+A binary number can look like this, 0101

 .. math::